psoma41292/Kastro-Ecom-DC/README.md

-# Kastro's Application - Microservice E-commerce - Docker Compose Deployment
+# test's Application - Microservice E-commerce - Docker Compose Deployment

 This is a microservice-based e-commerce application that uses Docker and Docker Compose for containerization and orchestration.